ayseglaydgan/Breaking-Bad-Cast/README.md

-# Breaking-Bad-Cast
+# Harry-Potter-Cast
-Cards of characters in Breaking Bad with BreakingBadAPI
+Cards of characters in Harry Potter by using https://theboywholivedapi.herokuapp.com/